ponylang/pony-tutorial/docs/capabilities/introduction.md

 When we use a `String` we usually mean a string value, so we make `val` the default capability for `String`.

 __So do I have to specify a capability when I define a type?__ Only if you want to.
-There are sensible default defaults that most types will use.
+There are sensible defaults that most types will use.
 These are `ref` for classes, `val` for primitives and `tag` for actors.